sbernhard/node-red-contrib-nukible/README.md

 ## Thanks
 - Thanks to "as19git67" for the nodejs module "nukible" which this node-red node uses.
 - Thanks to https://nuki.io for the really great smart lock!

+## USE AT YOUR OWN RISK

+# Copyright

+Copyright(c) 2017 Bernhard Suttner / https://bernhard-suttner.de